sharukh-vs/Peer-Tube/README.md

 ## About PeerTube

 PeerTube is a decentralized video sharing and viewing platform.
 It is like a Web3 version of YouTube.
 PeerTube lets you upload a video, view it, subscribe to a channel, like/dislike and comment on a video publicly.
+Users can also search for the videos which are present on chain.
 Users pay a subscription price to follow creators.

 We combined Push Protocol,TheGraph Protocol and Livepeer, and deployed it all on Polygon Mumbai Testnet.
 ## Getting Started